Support Empowerment Artists and Creatives

 Writing for Liberation

-Empowerment Avenue is not a publisher.
+EA is not a publisher.
 Instead, we help writers build and pursue their freelance writing careers.
 We form the bridge that helps our writers to be included in the broader national media ecosystem, assisting our writers to get published and their voices heard.
 Our volunteer Editorial Council members collaborate with our writers to shepherd stories through the publication pipeline.

 In 2024 alone, Empowerment Avenue writers earned over $473,000 from writing.
 Writers have published hundreds of articles, essays, op-eds and investigative reporting in dozens of publications, including the New York Times, Boston Globe, Los Angeles Times, Washington Post, Miami Herald, The Appeal, and The Marshall Project.
 They have also won numerous awards and prestigious fellowships.